 The premiums for each of these plans, however, won’t be determined until the summer of 2013, when insurance companies submit their proposals to the Green Mountain Care Board, which is responsible for approving them.
 Premiums will fluctuate in price between individual and family plans, said Tucker.

 According to the Green Mountain Care Board’s calculations, roughly 80,000 Vermonters will purchase health insurance via the exchange.
-That number represents those Vermonters who purchase insurance individually or are part of a small business with less than 50 employees.
+That number represents those Vermonters who purchase insurance individually or are part of a small business with 50 or fewer employees.

 In addition to this set of state-constructed plans, insurance companies will be able to propose several “choice plans” that are created within state guidelines.
 Those plans will be released at a later date.